PHP on Scalingo

 Detection

-Your application will be detected as a PHP application if:
+Your application is detected as a PHP application if:

-• There is a composer.lock file at the root of your project
+• a composer.lock file is present in the root directory of your project

-• index.php is present in the root directory (legacy app)
+• or if an index.php file is present in the root directory of your project (Classic app)

 Stack

-A stack based on Nginx and PHP-FPM will be installed.
+A stack based on Nginx and PHP-FPM is installed.

 Default Configuration